5 Rules for How To Make Social Media Benefit Your Career.

 Experienced social media users can tell the difference between real engagement and bots, and they won’t take the cheaters lightly.
 In the log run, building your social media organically, producing value, and communicating with your audience will give the status of an expert and you lots of additional benefits.
 It is worth to be patient.

 If you have hard time looking for ideas for your blog posts, you could utilize new, AI-powered solutions that will allow you to keep in touch with the developments in your field.
-Namely, tools such as Deeep can provide you a new web-based news feed in your discipline of interest curated using AI.
+Namely, tools such as Deeep or AOMNI can provide you a new web-based news feed in your discipline of interest curated using AI.

 Remember That Social Media Is Not Your Own Ground.